Award for broadcast journalism and documentary films that today celebrates leftwing politics

 In 1999 the Peabody Award went to a Showtime movie called Strange Justice.
 Adapted from the book of the same name by reporters Jane Mayer and Jill Abramson, the Peabody judges praised Strange Justice as an objective portrayal of the background to Justice Clarence Thomas' confirmation hearings, explaining that the film "wisely doesn't take sides."
 In fact, however, the film mounted the argument that of the two protagonists, Hill was the more truthful.

 In 2000, the Peabody Awards recognized the work of John Merrow, a reporter on education for The News Hour with Jim Lehrer and a former scholar-in-residence at the liberal think-tank The Carnegie Foundation for the Advancement of Teaching.
-The Peabody recognized a PBS segment called School Sleuth: The Case of an Excellent School, which Merrow narrated, and which concluded the rigorous testing was not necessarily a valid way of determining the quality of a given school.
+The Peabody recognized a PBS segment called School Sleuth: The Case of an Excellent School, which Merrow narrated, and which concluded that rigorous testing was not necessarily a valid way of determining the quality of a given school.

 In 2001, the Peabody Award went to Spike Lee's production company, 40 Acres and a Mule, for A Huey P. Newton Story, Lee's reverent film adaptation of a play about the notorious Black Panther militant, convicted felon, and cop-killer.
 So great was the Peabody Board's approval of this tribute to Newton, that in 2003 Peabody Director Horace Newcomb invited the actor who portrayed Newton, Roger Guenveur Smith, to the University of Georgia to discuss his role.